zwicker-group/py-pde/docs/source/getting_started.rst

 Getting started
 ===============

-This `py-pde` package is developed for python |PythonMinVersion| and higher.
+The `py-pde` package is developed for python |PythonMinVersion| and has been tested up to version |PythonMaxVersion| under Linux, Windows, and macOS.
-The code is tested under Linux, Windows, and macOS.
+Before you can start using the package, you need to install it using one of the following methods.

 Install using pip